 Study abroad opportunities add global perspective—and adventure—to the Vermont Law School experience.

-The International and Comparative Law Program offers semester programs for JD students at McGill University (Montreal, Canada), Renmin University of China School of Law (Beijing, China), University of Trento Faculty of Law (Trento, Italy), Université de Paris 1Panthéon-Sorbonne (Paris, France), and Université de Cergy-Pontoise Faculty of Law (Paris suburbs, France).
+The International and Comparative Law Program offers semester programs for JD students at McGill University (Montreal, Canada), University of Trento Faculty of Law (Trento, Italy), Université de Paris 1Panthéon-Sorbonne (Paris, France), and Université de Cergy-Pontoise Faculty of Law (Paris suburbs, France).
 Semester programs immerse students in international legal systems and practice as well as culture and history.
 Learn more about our study abroad semester program and each participating school.

 Vermont Law School offers intensive seminars in comparative law in partnership with the University of Trento in Italy (European Union Law) and the University of Seville in Spain (Comparative Constitutional Law).
 Learn more about the seminars.

 Summers for the VLS student can include learning opportunities at ABA-accredited law schools around the globe.